Dunfermline Reign B.C.

-The Dunfermline Reign are a Scottish basketball club based in the town of Dunfermline, Scotland.
+The Dunfermline Reign are a Scottish basketball club based in the city of Dunfermline, Scotland.

 History

 The club have been an affiliated member of basketballscotland since their formation in 1986, and for many years the club was the only national and local league basketball team in Fife.

 Home Venue

 The club moved its home games to St Columba's RC High School in 2014 after the school won in its bid for a court removed from the London 2012 Olympic basketball site.
 The floor was the one that former player Robert Archibald ended his playing career on at the 2012 Olympics.